zwyatt/SeekDB/README.md

 Data is stored in SeekDB.db.

 ## Known Issues
-- Using seekrep too quickly can cause duplicate malformed database entries
-- Seekrep and seekdb only take one keyword as a name argument.
+- seekrep and seekdb only take one keyword as a name argument.
+- Window enemy/target does not handle multiple database results gracefully.
+- Search & Destroy quickwhere doesn't show the name of the actual mob it found.
 - It's difficult to tell what type of damage to use on mobs with a lot of immunities and no weaknesses or strengths.

 ## Future Updates
+- Customizable resist thresholds
+- Choose which resists to show in which category
 - Trigger on seek rather than using seekrep
 - Scan and con overwriting
 - Scan for mobs missing from database